haspdecrypted/Covid-Data-Project/README.md

 # Covid-Data-Project
 ----------------------------

-In this project we will analyse over some data available from [https://www.covid19india.org/]()
+In this project we will analyse over some data available from [Covid Dataset](https://www.covid19india.org/ "Covid Dataset")

 To analyse the daily covid data received from GOI website and show that by transforming in the below format: